-Course number(s) or other Content educational requirements Specific Assessment Opportunity questions requiring students to design and justify a disease screening strategy (Exam 1 and Discussion Question 2) 6.
-Explain the critical importance of evidence in advancing public health knowledge MPH 701, Fundamental Methods of Biostatistics 701: Assessed by homework 5, 6, 7 and Exam 3.
-Use advanced statistical inference tools, such as confidence interval (HW5 question 6.23-6.45; Exam 3 question 5, 7b, 7c, 8a), hypothesis testing (HW6 question 7.33-7.38, HW7 question 8.41-8.47; Exam 3 question 7d, 7e, 7f), to evaluate the importance of evidence in advancing public health knowledge.
-MPH 720, Administration of Health Care Organizations 720: Exam 2, question #9 requires students to know the mission of the federal agency AHRQ (Agency for Healthcare Research and Quality).
-MPH 754, Introduction to Epidemiology 754: Exam 3 Including questions on causal criteria and evidence based medicine/public health (Exam 3) 7.
-Explain effects of environmental factors on a population's health MPH 701, Fundamental Methods of Biostatistics 701: Assessed by homework 8 and Final Exam.
-Use regression models to evaluate the environmental factors on the health outcomes of population (HW8 question 11.48-11.49; Final exam question 3).
-MPH 802, Environmental Health 802: Quizzes on the effects of environmental factors on population's health: quiz 1.
-Environmental hazards to human health and policy; quiz 2.
-Natural environmental factors/natural resources on population's health; quiz 3.
-Manufactured goods and occupational health; quiz 4.
-Process of producing food on human health; quiz 5. urbanization on population's health 8.
-Explain biological and genetic factors that affect a population's health MPH 754, Introduction to Epidemiology 754: Exam 2, Exam 3, quiz 12-4 Including questions on assessing multiple variables at the same time (Exam 2 & Exam 3) and specifically the methods to investigate the role of environment and genetics on disease risk and prognosis (Quiz 12-4).
-MPH 802, Environmental Health 802: Quizzes on the biological and genetic factors: quiz 1.
-Adverse effects due to biological and genetic factors and quiz 2.
-Environmental agents affecting population's health based on biological and genetic makeup.
+Course number(s) or other

+Content educational requirements Specific Assessment Opportunity

+questions requiring students to design and

+justify a disease screening strategy (Exam 1

+and Discussion Question 2)

+6. Explain the critical importance MPH 701, Fundamental 701: Assessed by homework 5, 6, 7 and

+of evidence in advancing public Methods of Biostatistics Exam 3.
+Use advanced statistical inference

+health knowledge tools, such as confidence interval (HW5

+question 6.23-6.45; Exam 3 question 5, 7b,

+7 22 7 28 HW/7 question 8 41 8 47; Exam 2

+question 7d 7e 7f) to evaluate the

+importance of evidence in advancing public

+health knowledge.

+MPH 720, Administration of 720: Exam 2, question #9 requires students

+Health Care Organizations to know the mission of the federal agency

+AHRQ (Agency for Healthcare Research and

+Quality).

+MPH 754, Introduction to 754: Exam 3 Including guestions on causal

+Epidemiology criteria and evidence based medicine/public

+health (Exam 3)

+7. Explain effects of MPH 701, Fundamental 701: Assessed by homework 8 and Final

+environmental factors on a Methods of Biostatistics Exam.
+Use regression models to evaluate the

+population's health environmental factors on the health

+outcomes of population (HW8 question

+11.48-11.49; Final exam question 3).

+MPH 802, Environmental 802: Quizzes on the effects of environmental

+Health factors on population's health: quiz 1.

+Environmental hazards to human health and

+policy; quiz 2.
+Natural environmental

+factors/natural resources on population's

+health; quiz 3.
+Manufactured goods and

+occupational health; quiz 4.
+Process of

+producing rood on numan health; quiz 5.

+8 Explain biological and genetic MPH 754 Introduction to 754: Exam 2 Exam 3 quiz 12-4 Including

+factors that affect a population's Epidemiology questions on assessing multiple variables at

+health the same time (Exam 2 & Exam 3) and

+specifically the methods to investigate the

+role of environment and genetics on disease

+risk and prognosis (Quiz 12-4).

+MPH 802, Environmental 802: Quizzes on the biological and genetic

+Health factors: guiz 1.
+Adverse effects due to

+biological and genetic factors and quiz 2.

+Environmental agents affecting population's

+health based on biological and genetic

+makeup.